m_n_kappa.matrices.Vector#

 inplace (bool) – If

-changes value in place and does not return a value.
-IfFalse
+Truechanges value in place and does not return a value.
+IfFalsereturns this Vector withvalueat the desired position (number, Default:False).

 - Return type: